preetika-subramaniam/BitmapEd/README.md

 2. C-       Clears the table, setting all pixels to white(O),
 3. L X Y C- Colors the pixel (X,Y) with color C,
 4. S-       Shows the contents of the current image

+Physical lines of code- 188
+Logical lines of code - 111